Laser Skin Resurfacing

 Options Beyond Laser Skin Resurfacing in Florida

-Fractional laser sessions can be used for anti-aging treatments that are less intense than laser skin resurfacing, making them more appropriate for minimal to mild sun damage.
+Fractional laser sessions like Moxi® can be used for anti-aging treatments that are less intense than typical laser skin resurfacing, making them more appropriate for minimal to mild sun damage—or even "prejuvenation."
 This involves creating microscopic laser channels in small areas of the skin to stimulate cell turnover and collagen production.

-Skin Wellness Physicians offers other resurfacing options for enhancing skin quality and injectables for minimizing wrinkles or volumizing and lifting contours.
+Skin Wellness Physicians offers other cosmetic treatments in addition to laser skin resurfacing for enhancing skin quality, as well as injectables for minimizing wrinkles or volumizing and lifting contours.
 These include IPL (intense pulsed light) to fade sun spots, microneedling to stimulate collagen production with controlled micro-injuries that kick start the skin's healing process, BOTOX® to smooth out dynamic wrinkles by temporarily relaxing facial muscles, dermal fillers to address static wrinkles by adding volume to replace depleted collagen, and more.